MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-who-can-schedule-meetings.md

 ## Channel meetings

-If you have compliance requirements that mandate only specific people start and schedule channel meetings, then you can update your meeting policy to restrict these settings.
+If you have compliance requirements that mandate only specific people start instant channel meetings and schedule channel meetings, then you can create or update your meeting policy to restrict these settings.
+You can then create a separate policy attributed to users who you want to start instant channel meetings and schedule channel meetings.

-1. From the Teams admin center, go to **Meetings** > **Meeting policies** and choose the policy you want to change.
+1. From the Teams admin center, go to **Meetings** > **Meeting policies** and choose the policy you want to update.
+To create a new policy, click **Add**.
 1. Under **General**, toggle the following:
     1. If you want to restrict who can start instant meetings in a channel, toggle **Meet now in channels** to **Off**.
     1. If you want to restrict who can schedule meetings in a channel, toggle **Channel meeting scheduling** to **Off**.